extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw.Z  (gcc)
 .. index:: Size/Alignment warnings

-:switch:`-gnatw.Z`
+:samp:`-gnatw.Z`
   *Suppress warnings for size not a multiple of alignment.*

-  This switch suppresses warnings for cases of record types with specified ``Size`` and ``Alignment`` attributes where the size is not a multiple of the alignment, resulting in an object size that is greater than the specified size.
+  This switch suppresses warnings for cases of record types with specified `Size` and `Alignment` attributes where the size is not a multiple of the alignment, resulting in an object size that is greater than the specified size.
   The warning can also be
-  suppressed by giving an explicit ``Object_Size`` value.
+  suppressed by giving an explicit `Object_Size` value.

 .. index:: -Wunused (gcc)

-:switch:`-Wunused`
+:samp:`-Wunused`
-  The warnings controlled by the :switch:`-gnatw` switch are generated by the front end of the compiler.
-The GCC back end can provide additional warnings and they are controlled by the :switch:`-W` switch.
+  The warnings controlled by the *-gnatw* switch are generated by the front end of the compiler.
+The *GCC* back end can provide additional warnings and they are controlled by the *-W* switch.
-  For example, :switch:`-Wunused` activates back end warnings for entities that are declared but not referenced.
+  For example, *-Wunused* activates back end warnings for entities that are declared but not referenced.

 .. index:: -Wuninitialized (gcc)

-:switch:`-Wuninitialized`
+:samp:`-Wuninitialized`
-  Similarly, :switch:`-Wuninitialized` activates
+  Similarly, *-Wuninitialized* activates
   the back end warning for uninitialized variables.
 This switch must be used in conjunction with an optimization level greater than zero.

 .. index:: -Wstack-usage (gcc)

-:switch:`-Wstack-usage={len}`
+:samp:`-Wstack-usage={len}`
-  Warn if the stack usage of a subprogram might be larger than ``len`` bytes.
+  Warn if the stack usage of a subprogram might be larger than `len` bytes.
   See :ref:`Static_Stack_Usage_Analysis` for details.

 .. index:: -Wall (gcc)

-:switch:`-Wall`
+:samp:`-Wall`
-  This switch enables most warnings from the GCC back end.
+  This switch enables most warnings from the *GCC* back end.
-  The code generator detects a number of warning situations that are missed by the GNAT front end, and this switch can be used to activate them.
+  The code generator detects a number of warning situations that are missed by the *GNAT* front end, and this switch can be used to activate them.
-  The use of this switch also sets the default front end warning mode to :switch:`-gnatwa`, that is, most front end warnings activated as well.
+  The use of this switch also sets the default front end warning mode to *-gnatwa*, that is, most front end warnings activated as well.

 .. index:: -w (gcc)

-:switch:`-w`
+:samp:`-w`
-  Conversely, this switch suppresses warnings from the GCC back end.
+  Conversely, this switch suppresses warnings from the *GCC* back end.
-  The use of this switch also sets the default front end warning mode to :switch:`-gnatws`, that is, front end warnings suppressed as well.
+  The use of this switch also sets the default front end warning mode to *-gnatws*, that is, front end warnings suppressed as well.

 .. index:: -Werror (gcc)

-:switch:`-Werror`
+:samp:`-Werror`
-  This switch causes warnings from the GCC back end to be treated as errors.
+  This switch causes warnings from the *GCC* back end to be treated as errors.
 The warning string still appears, but the warning messages are counted as errors, and prevent the generation of an object file.